The Python environment

 that the same conditions will be evaluated every single time.

 The benefits become even clearer once we have multiple test functions, each one testing a different piece of our codebase.
 If we run all of our tests in sequence, we can effectively determine not only whether our code works as we expect it to, but also, in the event of failure, how it’s breaking.
-When you test your code holistically, by running it yourself and seeing what happens, you often have to spend a lot of time trying to decipher each error messages by working backwards through the entire codebase.
+When you test your code holistically, by running it yourself and seeing what happens, you often have to spend a lot of time trying to decipher each error message by working backward through the entire codebase.
 By contrast, when you have a bunch of well-encapsulated unit test functions, you will typically observe failures in only some of the tests (often only in a single one).
 This allows you to very quickly identify the source of your problem.

 6.4.
-Profiling code#
+Profiling code¶

 One of the things that is enabled by testing is the process of code refactoring.
 This is a process whereby software is improved, without fundamentally changing its interface.
-A common example of refactoring is introducing improvements to performance of the code, i.e., accelerating the runtime of a piece of code, but leaving the functionality of the code the same.
+A common example of refactoring is introducing improvements to the performance of the code, i.e., accelerating the runtime of a piece of code, but leaving the functionality of the code the same.
 As we just saw, testing can help us make sure that the functionality doesn’t change, as we are refactoring the code, but how would we know that the code is getting faster and faster?
 Measuring software performance is called “profiling”.
 For profiling, we will rely on functionality that is built into the Jupyter notebook – a notebook “magic” command called

 %timeit that measures the runtime of a line of code.
-Depending on how long it takes, Jupyter may decide to run it multiple times, so that it can gather some more data and calculate statistics of the performance of the software (i.e., what is mean and variance of the runtime when the code is run multiple times).
+Depending on how long it takes, Jupyter may decide to run it multiple times, so that it can gather some more data and calculate statistics of the performance of the software (i.e., what are the mean and variance of the runtime when the code is run multiple times).
 Let’s look at a simple example of profiling and refactoring.
 Consider a function that takes in a sequence of numbers and calculates their average

 def average(numbers): total = 0 for number in numbers: total += number return total / len(numbers)